 --

-It is one of the blessings of old friends that you
+It is one of the blessings of old friends that you can afford to be stupid with them.

 - Ralph Waldo Emerson